 Astragalus agnicidus Barneby is a coarse leafy perennial herb of the Fabaceae (pea family) which blooms in the summer to early fall.
 The geographical distribution of this species in California includes the outer North Coast ranges in Mendocino and Humboldt counties (Hickman 1993).
-It ranges in elevation from 180 to over 800 meters (635 to 2,624 feet, CNPS 2014 and HRC data).
-It is known from several locations in Mendocino County but from only two watersheds in Humboldt County; the populations on HRC land are by far the larger of the two counties (CNDDB RareFind, November 2014).
+It ranges in elevation from 120 to over 800 meters (393 to 2,624 feet, CNPS 2016 and HRC data).
+It is known from several locations in Mendocino County but from only two watersheds in Humboldt County.